0x20/hackerspace-blueprint/system/roles.md

 *The members make and maintain the hacker environment.*

-When a conflict/problem can not be resolved between individuals/via do-ocracy or when it impacts the group, a decision is required by the group.
+When a conflict/problem can not be resolved between individuals/via do-ocracy or when it impacts the group, a group decision is required.
 Any member can request that a decision is made by the Group Of Members instead of by do-ocracy/individual members.

 They are responsible for